ibm-cloud-docs/apiconnect/managing_apis.md

 When you have configured the gateway, you can use it with your APIs.
 {:shortdesc}

-To use your secure gateway with APIs, complete the following steps:
+To use your secure gateway with APIs, complete the following steps.
 1. Create your API and Product as described in the following steps.
   - Click **Navigate to** <img src="images/navigate_to_icon.png" alt="Navigate to icon" /> > **Drafts** > **APIs** > **Add**.
   - Select the type of API that you want to create.